astropy/astropy/docs/time/index.rst

   >>> dt
   <TimeDelta object: scale='tai' format='jd' value=4018.0000217...>

+Here, note the conversion of the timescale to TAI.
+Time differences can only have scales in which one day is always equal to 86400 seconds.

   >>> import numpy as np
   >>> t[0] + dt * np.linspace(0.,1.,12)
   <Time object: scale='utc' format='iso' value=['1999-01-01 00:00:00.123' '2000-01-01 06:32:43.930'